List of Days of Our Lives characters introduced in the 2010s: Dario Hernandez

 Dario Hernandez is a fictional character on the NBC daytime soap opera, Days of Our Lives.
-The role was played by Francisco San Martin, who originated the role, from March to September 2011, and by Jordi Vilasuso from February 2016 to September 2017.
+The role was played by Francisco San Martín, who originated the role, from March to September 2011, and by Jordi Vilasuso from February 2016 to September 2017.

 In December 2010, it was reported that Francisco San Martin would play the role of Dario, Rafe and Gabi Hernandez's (Galen Gering and Camila Banus) brother as a way to fill the void left following their sister Arianna's (Lindsay Hartley) death.
 San Martin previously played Javier Rodriguez, a patient of Nathan Horton (Mark Hapka) for one episode on November 16, 2010.
 San Martin's first air date was March 9, 2011.
 Three months later in June 2011, following the departure of head writer Dena Higley and the appointments of new writers Marlene Clark Poulter and Darrell Ray Thomas Jr., it was reported that San Martin was among the list of actors let go from the show.
 San Martin's last air date was on September 19, 2011.

 In August 2015, nearly four years after San Martin's exit, it was reported that former Guiding Light and All My Children actor Jordi Vilasuso would take over the role of Dario.
 Vilasuso made his debut on February 19, 2016.
 In July 2017, it was reported that Vilasuso would be departing the show with his last air date on July 31, 2017.
 Vilasuso made a further appearance on September 26, 2017.

 Quinn Hudson

-Quinn Hudson, played by Australian actor Bren Foster is the son of Vivian Alamain.
+Quinn Hudson, played by Australian actor Bren Foster, is the son of Vivian Alamain.
 He surfaces in Salem in 2011, and is part of a plot by Kate Roberts to bring down Chloe Lane.
 Quinn blackmails Chloe into being a call girl like Kate used to be.
 Quinn changes for Taylor Walker and tells Chloe to stop.
 Quinn leaves Salem with his mother, Ivan and Taylor.
 He returns for a short while before departing again.